DeeNewcum/dotfiles/README.md

 ## Machine-specific overrides — via source ##

-In some cases, I want to have local settings, specific to a machine, that override the global repository settings.
+'source' and text-substitution allow you to have local machine-specific settings that override the global repository settings.

-For files that allow for 'source' or '#include' functionality, this is possible.
-For example, ~/.bashrc can be a real file (instead of a symlink), and I can change settings before and after the line that sources ~/dotfiles/.bashrc.

-Setup.pl [knows about each file type](https://github.com/DeeNewcum/dotfiles/blob/b3510c3a0bfedf2f33085a7eeacfa6586730b1f1/setup.pl#L124-131), and will suggest the appropriate 'source' line, whenever it notices an existing local file that conflicts.
+Setup.pl [knows about each file type](https://github.com/DeeNewcum/dotfiles/blob/b3510c3a0bfedf2f33085a7eeacfa6586730b1f1/setup.pl#L124-131), and will suggest the appropriate 'source' line when possible.

-You need to manually insert the 'source' line, because order usually matters.
-Often, you want your local settings to come after the 'source' line, to override them, but it depends on file type.
+You need to manually insert the 'source' line, because order matters.

 ## Machine-specific overrides — via text substitution ##

-For files that don't allow for 'source', setup.pl will copy-n-paste the contents of, for example, ~/dotfiles/.gitconfig.subst into ~/.gitconfig.
+Setup.pl can copy-n-paste the contents of, for example, ~/dotfiles/.gitconfig.subst into ~/.gitconfig.

-Because order often matters, you again need to manually insert a line that indicates where the global configuration text should be inserted.
-Setup.pl will tell you what text to insert.
+Because order often matters, you again need to manually insert a line that indicates where the text should be inserted.
+Setup.pl will tell you the line to insert.

-The text is only substituted when setup.pl is run.
-Therefore, to change the text inside the substitution region, you need to modify the ~/dotfiles/ version, and run setup.pl every time you want to test out your change.
+Obviously, running setup.pl just to push changes across isn't ideal, but when 'source' isn't available, it's the only possibility.

 An example:  The live version of ~/.ssh/config would end up looking like this after setup.pl runs: